DogFingerStudios/NoEscape-Docs/NoEscape-WorldStory.md

 The existence of other continents or landmasses is a subject of debate.
 Numerous myths and stories describe lands beyond the known world, most originating shortly before The Drift, when oceanic exploration was still possible.

-Erik the Explorer was a renowned traveler who claimed to have journeyed beyond the Eastvoid Ocean, returning with unusual artifacts, wildlife, and plants from a place he called **Aunqara**.
+**Erik the Explorer** was a renowned traveler who claimed to have journeyed beyond the Eastvoid Ocean, returning with unusual artifacts, wildlife, and plants from a place he called **Aunqara**.

 A group known as the **Aunqaran** is said to have accompanied Erik back and settled in Velu and other areas of the known world.
 Today, the existence of Aunqara, and the origination of the Aunqaran, is widely disputed and considered by many to be a myth.
+The Aunqaran themselves are now a small, insular group, concentrated in Velu, and claim to maintain cultural ties to Aunqara.

 Since The Drift, several attempts to cross the Eastvoid Ocean in search of Aunqara have ended in failure, with no one returning.